-Okay, call me crazy but this year we decided to grow the Bhut Jolokia Pepper, aka the Ghost Chile.
-The Ghost Chile was, until it was ousted this year by the Trinidad Moruga Scorpion Pepper, considered the hottest chilê pepper in the world.
+Okay, call me crazy but this year we decided to grow the Bhut Jolokia Pepper, aka the Ghost Chili Pepper.
+The Ghost Chili was, until it was ousted this year by the Trinidad Moruga Scorpion Pepper, considered the hottest chili pepper in the world.

 I started ours indoors in February and here’s what it looks like now, in our garden: